Sailboarding And Windsurfing: What Are The Differences?

 Windsurfing And Sailboarding

-The story of the windsurfer trademark is a reminder that language and names are not only important in the world of sports but also in the world of commerce.
+The story of the windsurfer trademark is a reminder that language and names are essential not only in the world of sports but also in the world of commerce.
 While companies may want to protect their brands and trademarks, there is also a need to balance the interests of consumers and the general public.

 What's in a Name?
 Naming Dilemmas in Sports